4/24/2025

 Christopher

 Yeah, I think you're absolutely right.
-I mean, it's a lot of things and unknowns out there, but if I just start to talk to what we've seen so far, and then the rest becomes more a high level analysis or hypothesis depending on what happens the next three to six to nine months, right?
-So far, it's been a fairly, our suppliers mainly in the US, we talk price increases of three to 5% in the market flushing through here.
-That's not a revolution, supply chain continues to be very stable.
+I mean, it's a lot of things and unknowns out there.
+But if I just start to talk to what we've seen so far, and then the rest becomes more a high level analysis or hypothesis, depending on what happens the next three to six to nine months, right?
+So far, it's been a fairly Our suppliers mainly in the US, if we talk price increases of 3% to 5% in the market flushing through here, that's not a revolution.
+Supply chain continues to be very stable.
 We have nice products and good inventory position for the season.
 The activity level is still for us good and continue to be good here in April.
-So the factual things what's happening in our business is good in the US.
+So the factual things, what's happening in our business is good in the US.
 Of course, there's an enormous amount of discussion on the tariff side and what's happening or not, which are going up and down.
 But so far, our business has not been major affected by that.
-And we do keep in touch all the time with our main suppliers, right?
-Especially on the HVAC side and have very partnership discussion how we manage this together.
+And we do keep in touch all the time with our main suppliers, especially on the HVAC side.
+HVAC side and a very, you know, partnership discussion how we manage this together.
 So on that side, so far, it's been good.
-If you look in the future, as you alluded to in your question, how will this affect the end demand and the consumer and et cetera.
-And they need to break down different components, right?
+If you look in the future, as you alluded to in your question, how will this affect the end demand and the consumer and etc. And they need to break down different components, right?
 95% of our business is aftermarket service replacement, right?
-So we're not super active in new construction.
-We're not super active on the commercial side, even if that's been pretty good over the last years in the US.
-So for us, the main business is still replacing, servicing, fixing system that's break or old, et cetera.
-So let's see how that market will react to these changes or the consumer.
-But also in the back of our heads, remembering 70, 80% of our customer finance, what they do, it's mostly related to that type of question.
+So we're not super active in new construction uh we're not super active on the commercial side even if that's been pretty good over the last years in the us so for us the main business is still replacing servicing fixing system that's break or are old um etc so let's see how that market is uh will react to these changes or the consumer, but also in the back of our heads, remembering 78% of our customers finance what they do.
+It's mostly related to that type of question.
 I would say interest rate will have a bigger impact on this than the discussion.
 There's still a decent market in the US on the job side.
-So trying to summarize that so far, we haven't seen any effects of everything that's happening in the US on our business.
+Try and summarize that.
+So far, we haven't seen any effects of everything that's happening in the US on our business.

 speaker